-British athletes will represent ParalympicsGB in para snowboard for the very first time at PyeongChang 2018.
+British athletes represented ParalympicsGB in para snowboard for the very first time at PyeongChang 2018.

 Para snowboard made its Games debut at Sochi 2014 with two medal events in women’s and men’s snowboard cross.
 A firm spectator favourite, the sport has grown considerably since Sochi, with ten medal events now on the programme.